felixwiemuth/LinCal/README.md

 - Display non-link content when clicking notifications
 - Possibility to show link before opening when clicking a notification
-- Option to not display notifications before the screen is turned on - this avoids accoustic or visual signals of a notification
+- Option to not display notifications before the screen is turned on - this avoids acoustic or visual signals of a notification
 - Default settings for notifications in addition to the calendar-specific settings
 - Open file manager from app to choose calendar to add
 - Improved layout/design
 - Richer content for notifications: custom included offline media, HTML pages
 - Widget to show today's notifications on click
-- Obfuscated calendar files: App makes file unreadable before sending it to someone, to not allow others to see entries in advance
+- Obfuscated calendar files: app makes file unreadable before sending it to someone, to not allow others to see entries in advance

 Usage
 -----